tarowatanabe/expgram/README.rst

-Basically, you have only to use `expgram.py` (found at ``<build dir>/scripts`` or ``<install prefix>/bin``) which encapsulate all the routimes to estimate LM.
+Basically, you have only to use `expgram.py` (found at ``<build dir>/scripts`` or ``<install prefix>/bin``) which encapsulate all the processes to estimate LM.
 For instance, you can run:

 .. code:: bash